I Wish | Chords + Lyrics

 I Wish – A Highlight from One of Stevie Wonder’s Greatest Albums

-Released in 1976, I Wish was the lead single from the iconic Songs in the Key of Life—a true peak in Stevie Wonder’s career.
 Though it reached #1 in the U.S. and Canada, its initial commercial impact was modest compared to its lasting legacy.
-Today, I Wish is essential repertoire for every Motown and soul band, a must-know for any working musician.
+Today, I Wish is not just an essential addition to the repertoire for every Motown and Soul band, it’s a must-know for any working musician.

 If you want to dive deeper into Stevie Wonder’s best work, these four albums are essential listening: